kojiwell/kojiwell.github.io/docs/index.md

 sidebar_label: Index
 ---

 These are my notes about the tools I use.
-I add notes here and there as I learn so that I feel okay about forgetting them.
+I add notes here and there as I learn.

 ## Essential tools